 Option #1 – Test: Which tests are acceptable?

-Results (including a composite score) from the following tests are all accepted by the CHEC Independent School.
+Results (including a composite score at least above the 13th percentile) from the following tests are all accepted by the CHEC Independent School.
 (If you homeschool under Notice of Intent, not all of these are accepted; learn more here.)